icfnext/ionic-aem-apps/README.md

 ## Overview

 AEM Apps is a module of AEM which can be used to create authorable experiences which present as native mobile applications.
 These applications leverage the Cordova or PhoneGap framework and as such are colloquially referred to as Hybrid applications.

+To learn more about Cordova visit [https://cordova.apache.org/](https://cordova.apache.org/)

+### Ionic

+This library enforces the use of the Ionic Framework.
+This framework wraps Cordova providing a suite of build and test tools.
+Ionic is also build on Angular, extending many of its common development idioms bringing them in line with the expectations of a mobile application.
+Numerous widgets, transition effects, and touch behaviors are provided by Ionic to make your Cordova application feel as close to a true native application as possible.

+To learn more about Ionic visit [http://ionicframework.com/](http://ionicframework.com/)

 ## Content Structure

 ## Page Types

 ### Application Root

+The Application Root, implemented by the `sling:resourceType` `ionic-aem-apps/components/page/application-root`, is responsible for the initialization of the Angular application as a whole.
+Sightly scripts are written to handle the production of the application module javascript based on the content structure under the root and hooks are provided for the addition of application initialization code germane to an application using this framework.
+The Application Root is never rendered to the end user but *must* be the parent of all Application States.

 #### Application Level Configuration and Run Functionality